syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 {% endhighlight %}
 {% endtabs %}

-You should map this custom property `RecurrenceID` of `Meeting` with the `Id` property of `AppointmentMapping` class which is used to map the exception appointment with schedule recurrence series appointment `Meeting`.
+You should map this custom property `RecurrenceID` of `Meeting` with the `RecurrenceId` property of `AppointmentMapping` class which is used to map the exception appointment with schedule recurrence series appointment `Meeting`.
 You should also map this custom property `ActualDate` of `Meeting` with the `ExceptionOccurrenceActualDate` property of `AppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment with schedule recurrence appointment.
 You should add the created exception recurrence appointment to the schedule `ItemsSource`.